Scuderia Corsa: History

-In 2015, Scuderia Corsa debuted in the legendary 24 Hours of Le Mans entering the no. 62 Ferrari 458 in the GTE-Am class with drivers Townsend Bell, Bill Sweedler and Jeff Segal.
+In 2015, Scuderia Corsa debuted in the 24 Hours of Le Mans entering the no. 62 Ferrari 458 in the GTE-Am class with drivers Townsend Bell, Bill Sweedler and Jeff Segal.
 Scuderia Corsa finished third in the GTE-Am class for the team's first 24 Hours of Le Mans.

 In 2016, Scuderia Corsa re-entered the no. 62 Ferrari 458 Italia at the 84th 24 Hours of Le Mans driven again by the all-American lineup of Townsend Bell, Bill Sweedler and Jeff Segal.
 The team won in GTE-Am class, their second time entry at the 24 Hours of Le Mans.

 In 2017, Scuderia Corsa entered the no. 62 Ferrari 488 GTE at the 84th 24 Hours of Le Mans driven again by the all-American lineup of Townsend Bell, Bill Sweedler and the addition of Cooper MacNeil.
 The team also entered a second entry driven by Alessandro Balzan, Christina Nielsen and Bret Curtis.